 3. You’ll Receive Spam Content Yourself

-If you follow a bunch of accounts to get follows back, you’re going to see a heck of a lot of spam posts on your own feeds.
-You’re going to hate scrolling through your social media accounts and you’re going to wish you hadn’t followed so many useless pages.
+If you follow a bunch of random accounts just to get follows back, you’re going to a lot of spam on your own social media feeds.
+As you’re scrolling through your social media accounts, you’ll wish you hadn’t unnecessarily followed so many accounts!

 What You Should Do instead

-Instead of going the follow for follow route, instead, ask yourself what your blogging goals are.
+Instead of going the follow for follow route, instead, ask yourself what your goals are.

-- Are you a business who’s trying to get more customers?
+- Are you a business that’s trying to get more customers?